|

 respected scholars dare not mention, in public.
 It

-is not my intention to associate this location with
+is not the intention to associate this location with

 this issue.
 But it is important to familiarise